 In 3D printing, infills are automatically generated internal geometries that enable makers to reduce printing times and save on material costs.
 Common infill patterns include grids and lines, as well as triangular, cubic, and honeycomb structures.
 These are fairly basic patterns that can be generated in slicer software programs before printing to reduce the density of a 3D printed part.
 The gyroid infill, for its part, is one of the most advanced and advantageous infill patterns, especially when it comes to achieving the best strength to weight ratio for 3D printed parts.
-Keep reading to learn more about the 3D gyroid infill pattern, the benefits it offers, and when to use it.
+Keep reading to learn more about the 3D gyroid infill pattern, the benefits it offers, its drawbacks, and when to use it.

-A gyroid infill refers to when a 3D printed object integrates a gyroid pattern as its internal geometry.
+Gyroid infill refers to when a 3D printed object integrates a gyroid pattern as its internal geometry.
 In fused deposition modeling (FDM) 3D printing, it is common to generate an infill pattern to decrease the density of the 3D printed part.
 From the outside, the finished part looks solid, but inside the infill geometry allows for hollow spaces that help save on filament costs and printing time while still providing more strength and resistance than a purely hollow part.

 In slicer software programs such as Cura, you can adjust infill settings related to the gyroid infill.
 The most important setting is the infill density.
-Infill density is represented as a percentage (and is sometimes called infill percentage) and essentially refers to the amount of infill you want.
+Infill density is represented as a percentage (and is sometimes called infill percentage) and essentially refers to the amount of infill you want in a print.
 For example, a 3D printed part with 100% infill will simply be a solid part, while a 3D printed part with 50% infill will be half hollow and half filled.
 The lower the percentage, the more low density the infill will be.

 A gyroid infill enables the printing of parts with nearly isotropic properties.
 Isotropic materials demonstrate the same strength and material properties no matter which direction they are subject to loads or stresses.
 The pattern of a gyroid infill, while not technically isotropic, imparts similar properties due to its cubic symmetry.
 This means that 3D printed parts with this type of infill have similar degrees of resistance on all three axes.
 Most 2D infill patterns, on the other hand, are stronger in one direction.